jpamata/jpamata.github.io/_posts/2017-10-30-mental-algorithms.md

 <!-- more -->

 <center>
-<p> Let's consider the graph below.
+<p> Let's consider the following graph.
 </p>
 </center>